Common name: St. John’s wort

 St John’s wort should not be used at the same time as the drugs warfarin, digoxin, cyclosporine, indinavir and related anti-HIV drugs.
 Do not recommend using St John’s wort to a woman who using the contraceptive pill to prevent pregnancy.

-Form: Fresh tincture is the preferred form, look for a deep red colour.
-I cannot say I recommend dried extracts.
+Form: The fresh tincture is the preferred form by herbalists, look for a deep red colour.

 Research on models